 As I said above, I don't have a miracle cure for overthinking.
 If I did, I'd be rich because every woman I know (and some men) are plagued by it and don't know how to stop.

 But if ever there was a cure, it would have to be fervent prayer.
 If you pray about your thoughts and worries, God will faithfully answer and help you to protect your brain against them.
+He will grant you peace and comfort.

 See these other Bible study posts while you're here: